I used to think business names didn’t really matter.

 B – Jump into Google and search those names – find out if there are any major players dominating those keywords.

 C – Work hard to find a name that is descriptive, unique, and focused.

 D – Keep your domain name or URL very simple.

 Google does not value your URL as much as you think it would.
 Having an exact phrase URL where the search term is the domain name has very little value now that machine learning has kicked into gear.

 A quick story:

-When I was establishing the marketing plan and business of Nuance Financial Tax and Accounting, I knew that I liked the word Nuance but I didn’t realize the impact it would have around our SEO.
+When I was establishing the marketing plan and business of Nuance Financial Tax and Accounting, I knew that I liked the word Nuance but I didn’t realize the impact it would have

 There was a Fortune 500 company called Nuance, and while it didn’t destroy our local search engine results, it does place a cap on some of the public relations and broader marketing capabilities that we would have had.
 What I mean is, if we were to start building a name for ourselves as a thought leader, those that searched our name would continuously find that Fortune 500 company’s website rather than ours.

 All this to say, spend some time planning and researching around your company name and the URL before you pull the trigger on anything.

 2 – Don’t Use a Name that’s Crowded with Other Businesses